About the course

 The degree has three components:

 - Three special subject options.
 Courses are offered across different language strands and specialisms, subject to the availability of the relevant supervisors in any particular year.
 Popular language-specific options include: Women’s Writing in Medieval Germany, Problems in Dante Interpretation, Francophone Literature, Realism and Its Alternatives in Spanish American Narrative, Latin American Cinema, Lusophone Women Writers, Contemporary Brazilian Fiction, Late Soviet and Post-Soviet Russian Literature, Modern Greek Literature in Comparative Frames, Literature and Culture of the Berlin Republic, and Conscience and Consciousness in French and Francophone Literature.
-You may also study cross-linguistic comparative options including European Enlightenment, Cultural Studies, Decolonial Discourses, and Posthuman Ecologies.
-Full listings and further details of courses can be found on the Faculty website.
+You may also study cross-linguistic comparative options including European Enlightenment, Cultural Studies, Contesting Colonialisms, and Rethinking Subjectivity: Technology, Ecology, Critique, and Fictions.
+Full listings and further details of courses can be found on the Faculty's website.

 - A theoretical or methodological component.
 Students can undertake one of the following courses: Spaces of Comparison, Key Questions in Critical Thought, History of Ideas in Germany from the Eighteenth to the Twentieth Centuries, or Palaeography, History of the Book and Digital Humanities.